viresh-ratnakar/exolve/README.md

 square is specified using the decorator \_.
 A square that has both a bar after and a bar under should use the decorator +.
-Arbitrary many spaces are allowed between grid square specifications, and spaces should be used to line up the cells in the presence of decorators.
+Arbitrary many spaces are allowed between grid square specifications, and spaces should be used to line up the squares in the presence of decorators.
 Here is an example 3x3 grid that uses both bars and blocked squares:
 ```
   exolve-grid:
     A M|B